Dan Scavino: First Trump presidency (2017–2021)

-Scavino spoke at that year's Republican National Convention as one of several personal testimonials offered at the convention.
-Trump was encouraged to participate in efforts to overturn the 2020 presidential election, in which Trump was defeated by Joe Biden, by Scavino, among other Trump allies.
+Scavino spoke at the 2020 Republican National Convention and offered a personal testimonial.
+Scavino, among other Trump allies, encouraged Trump to participate in efforts to overturn the 2020 presidential election after Trump's loss to Joe Biden.
 The lawyer Jenna Ellis told Fulton County, Georgia, prosecutors that Scavino told her weeks after the election that Trump refused to leave; after Ellis pushed back, Scavino purportedly said that he and Trump didn't care.
 According to testimony provided by Scavino in the Smith special counsel investigation, Scavino, joined by Trump aides, sought to calm Trump over his loss as a mob of his supporters stormed the Capitol.
 Scavino met with Trump to discuss strategy on how to get members of Congress to defy the election certification process, promoted the march that preceded the attack, and posted messages from White House accounts on the day of the attack.
 He was the longest-serving Trump aide in the administration.

-Post-government activities (2021–2024)
+Between presidencies (2021–2024)

 Scavino remained with Trump after the 2020 election, leaving the White House for Mar-a-Lago after the inauguration of Joe Biden.
 In February 2021, he was present in a meeting with Trump advisors to form a political action committee that would become Make America Great Again Action.
 The following month, Scavino and Brad Parscale, Trump's former campaign manager, developed a plan for Trump to redevelop his online presence.
 In September, the House Select Committee to Investigate the January 6th Attack on the United States Capitol subpoeaned Scavino, though he was not given the subpoena for several weeks.
-By November, Scavino had yet to provide documents to the committee.
-Bennie Thompson, the committee's chair, said in December that Scavino was set to testify.
 By March 2022, he had continued to evade the committee.
 In response, the panel began seeking a criminal prosecution for Scavino.
 Days later, Biden rejected his effort to assert executive privilege.
 The following month, the House of Representatives voted to hold Scavino in contempt of Congress.
 The Department of Justice declined to prosecute him after he negotiated the terms of the subpoena.

 By January 2023, Scavino had joined with Trump's 2024 presidential campaign.
 His posts on social media included promoting the work of several meme creators known collectively as Trump's Online War Machine.
 Additionally, Scavino served on the board of Truth Social, though he had left it by April 2024.
 Concurrently, he was involved in the election obstruction investigation and the classified documents investigation into Trump; in the former, Scavino was subpoeaned in September 2022 as part of an intensified effort by the Department of Justice, while in the latter, he appeared before a grand jury in December.
-Scavino sought to avoid testimony in the election obstruction investigation; his effort was rejected by judge Beryl Howell, who compelled him to testify in March 2023, and reaffirmed by the Court of Appeals for the District of Columbia Circuit weeks later.
+Scavino sought to avoid testimony in the election obstruction investigation; his effort was rejected by Judge Beryl Howell, who compelled him to testify in March 2023, and reaffirmed by the Court of Appeals for the District of Columbia Circuit weeks later.
+Scavino spoke with the special counsel Jack Smith's team after the rulings.